|San Diego Education Report

 A decision in the case is expected by late June.

-Emma Leheny leaves her job as head counsel at CTA;
+Emma Leheny leaves her job as head counsel at

 I discovered the following on the CTA website: